adeelahmadk/ns3-box/README.md

 ## Building image

+A docker image can be built with a one-liner like:
 ```bash
 docker build -f ns3_3.36p.dockerfile -t ns3-box:jammy3.36plus .
 ```

 ## Spin up a Container

-A local directory, to store the NS3 distribution, should be mounted as a volume on to `/code` in the container.
+A local directory, to store the ns-3 distribution, should be mounted as a volume on to `/code` in the container.
 ```bash
 docker container run \
     --rm -it \